codacy/docs/docs/organizations/managing-people.md

 ![Joining an organization](images/organization-join.png)

 !!! note
-    **On Codacy Cloud**, organization owners [control if team members need an approval](changing-your-plan-and-billing.md#allowing-new-people-to-join-your-organization) before joining their organizations.
+    **On Codacy Cloud**, organization owners<!-- TODO DOCS-495 --> [control if team members need an approval](changing-your-plan-and-billing.md#allowing-new-people-to-join-your-organization) before joining their organizations.

 ## Adding people to your organization {: id="adding-people"}

-**On Codacy Cloud**, organization owners can also add teammates to their organization on Codacy.
+**On Codacy Cloud**, organization owners<!-- TODO DOCS-495 --> can also add teammates to their organization on Codacy.
 This is useful to allow Codacy to analyze commits to private repositories by committers who haven't signed up to Codacy or joined the organization yet.

 !!! tip
     You can also use the Codacy API to [add people to your Codacy organization](../codacy-api/examples/adding-people-to-codacy-programmatically.md).
 This is useful while adding a large amount of people or to automatically add new members of your Git provider organization to Codacy.